Andrei-Dolgolev/DRF_SN_Api/README.md

 #### Create Social Network Rest Api with models User and Post.
 ##### Some information about project and bot using.

-## Geting Started
+## Getting Started
 ### -Model
-We create 3 model:
+We have 3 model:

 | User          |     | Post            |
 |:-------------:| :-: |:---------------:|